stratumn/indigotrace-sdk-js/README.md

 // Since we omit the traceID, it will instanciate a new trace. payload = trace.create(data);

-// Your key should be retrieved from en environment variable or an other secure store.
+// Your key should be retrieved from an environment variable or an other secure store.
 // If you do not provide the oracle's public key in the key object, it will be derived from its private key myKey = {
   type: "ed25519",